eassmus/BreakoutLang/README.md

 Planned features:

 - Somehow supporting direct access to the rust standard library
-- Trivial support for concurrency and multithreading (just a keyword to put a function in its own thread/greenthread)
 - Hopefully above average error messages
 - a REPL!?